Virtual environment configuration requirements

 - Open the settings of all buckets.

 - Go to the CORS tab and make sure that the configuration is set up.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 Guides and solutions to use: